 Police Officer Recruitment

-We are planning on opening applications for Police Constable Degree Apprenticeship (PCDA) applications in early 2021 (exact date to be confirmed).
-Sign up to job alerts to find out the opening date
+Applications for Police Constable Degree Apprenticeship (PCDA) will open in early 2021 (exact date to be confirmed).
+Sign up to job alerts to find out the opening date.

 Our vision is to have an inclusive workplace open to and supportive of a diverse workforce.